Salem Radio Network News Monday, December 8, 2025

 “This isn’t just crypto speculation anymore, this is the plumbing of digital finance getting laid brick by brick,” said David Bartosiak, stock strategist at Zacks Investment Research.

-Circulation of USDC more than doubled from a year earlier to $73.7 billion in the quarter.
+Circulation of USDC more than doubled from a year earlier to $73.7 billion in the third quarter.
 Circle, the issuer of USDC, earns reserve income from investing the fiat reserves that back its stablecoin.

 In recent months, Circle has struck partnerships with traditional financial institutions and rolled out several initiatives to boost USDC circulation.